priesbr1/Analysis-IC86-BSM-DarkMatter-DwarfGalaxy-LowMassWIMPs/README.md

 ## Recommended Procedure

 ### MSU Cluster
-1. `python scripts/i3_to_npy.py`
+1a. `python scripts/i3_to_npy.py --files "Level5p_IC86.2011_data.??????.i3.bz2" --inpath "/gfps/home/binfalse-002/neergarr/icecube/data_symlink" --outpath "<name of output folder for npy DRAGON data>" --MC 0`
+1b. `python scripts/i3_to_npy.py --files "Level5p_IC862013_genie_numu.014674.??????.i3.bz2" --inpath "/mnt/research/IceCube/jpandre/Matt/Level5p/numu/14674/" --outpath "<name of output folder for npy DRAGON data>" --MC 1`
   a.
 This only needs to be run if the DRAGON data is not already in `npy` format.
+  b.
+This only processes MC data from 2013.
+This is taken to be the same MC data for all years (2011-2017).
 2. `python scripts/DM_neutrino oscillations.py --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
 3. `python scripts/energy_range_optimization.py --datafolder "/mnt/research/IceCube/jpandre/Matt/level5p/" --spectra "<name of npy file where spectra are stored from (2)>" --channel "b" --mass 10 --part 0 --outfolder "<name of output folder for text files>"`
   a.
 This should be run as a job array of 10 jobs (10 hours, 20GB).